E-mail Form

 Causes

 Scalded skin syndrome is caused by infection with certain strains of staphylococcus bacteria.
-The bacteria produce a toxin that causes the skin damage.
+The bacteria produce a toxin that causes skin damage.
 The damage creates blisters, as if the skin were scalded by heat.
 These blisters can occur at areas of the skin away from the initial site.

 SSS is found most commonly in infants and children under the age of 5.